-Finally, participants were asked about their perceptions of exploitation generally and more specifically related to Indigenous women.
+Participants were then asked about their perceptions of exploitation generally and more specifically related to Indigenous women.
 Participants held a variety of views on whether women involved in providing sex services were exploited.
 Approximately 40% of participants believed this to be true (always or almost always) with another 30% believing this to be true at least sometimes.
-Similar responses were indicated when asked whether purchased sex acts were exploitative.
-Participants indicated they believed Indigenous women were vulnerable exploitation with nearly 40% of participants indicating they believed this to be true always or almost always.
+Similar responses were obtained when participants were asked whether purchased sex acts were exploitative.
+Participants indicated that they believed Indigenous women were vulnerable to exploitation with nearly 40% of participants responding that they believed this to be true always or almost always.
 Additionally, participants indicated agreement (42%) with the statement that Indigenous women were more vulnerable than non-Indigenous women to exploitation within the sex trade.
-Participants (40%) indicated purchasers of sex acts deserved to be satisfied.
-Troublingly, 45% of participants indicated a belief that a sex worker could not be raped.
-Nearly 80% of participants had paid for a sexual service at least once with erotic massages, online viewing of sex acts being the most endorsed activities.
+However, participants (40%) also believed that purchasers of sex acts deserved to be satisfied and, especially troubling, 45% of participants indicated a belief that a sex worker could not be raped.

+Finally, participants were asked about their engagement in the sex trade.
+Nearly 80% of participants had paid for a sexual service at least once with erotic massages and online viewing of sex acts being the most endorsed activities.
 Approximately 80% of participants had previously joined members only websites or online platforms offering viewing of sexually explicit materials (recorded or livestreamed).
 Approximately 40% of participants indicated a preference for online sex service engagements and 40% of participants expressed a preference for in-person sex service engagements.
-Approximately 70% of participants indicated that their partner knows or suspects they have participated in the sex trade and 60% of participants indicated that their partner has participated with them.
+Approximately 70% of participants responded that their partner knows or suspects they have participated in the sex trade and 60% of participants reported that their partner has participated with them.

-The survey results indicate participants held similar views and beliefs as those previously reported in the reviewed literature, particularly relating to perceptions of why men may participate in the sex trade.
+The survey results indicate that participants held similar views and beliefs as those previously participate in the reviewed literature, particularly relating to perceptions of why men may participate in the sex trade.
 It is likely there was some under-reporting of participation by participants despite the anonymity offered in the completion of the survey.
-Some activities within the sex trade are more highly stigmatized, some activities are illegal; reporting honestly may have given some participants pause.
+Some activities within the sex trade are more highly stigmatized, some activities are illegal; as such, reporting honestly may have given some participants pause.
 Similarly, antisocial responses were perhaps under-reported as these too are stigmatized.
 For example, a respondent considering the endorsement of rape myths (sex workers cannot be raped) may activate a social desirability bias that influenced the respondent's choice of responses.
 Importantly, the participants were a nonrandom sample and thus while their responses may reflect previously published findings, their responses are not generalizable to the broader population of Manitoba men.
 Caution must be exercised in the interpretation of findings.
 Over 400 participants indicated a willingness to participate in an interview.
 If there is support for a second phase of this study to explore qualitatively beliefs, attitudes and experiences of men related to the sex trade, findings from such a study would offer more complex understanding of the phenomenon.